cosminsandu/software-design-principles/SRP/Single Responsibility Principle.md

 The key benefit of this principle is that it reduces coupling between the individual component of the software and Code.

+> Keep only related things together.
+>
+> Write classes so that your code "fits in your head".

 ![image](single_responsiblity_principle.jpg)
 ![image](SingleResponsibilityPrinciple.jpg)